Columbia County shooting range

 - The range remains closed on Wednesdays for maintenance and law enforcement training.

-The Columbia County shooting range features three free-to-use ranges, including 100 and 50-yard rifle ranges and a 50-yard shotgun patterning range.
+The Columbia County shooting range features four free-to-use ranges, including 100 and 50-yard rifle ranges, a 50-yard shotgun patterning range and a 25-foot pistol range.
 Earthen backstops, side berms and overhead baffles in shooting sheds help to ensure everyone's safety.
 Target stands are present on all three ranges, but you must provide your own paper targets.
 Hearing and eye protection are recommended.
 Please read the general range rules listed below to ensure the Columbia County shooting range remains safe and operable.

-The range is open Thursday – Tuesday from 10:00 a.m. to 4:00 p.m.
+The range is open from Thursday to Tuesday.
 The range is CLOSED on Wednesdays for range maintenance and Law Enforcement training.
+The hours that the range is open changes with Daylight Saving Time:

 Activities allowed: Rifle and shotgun patterning.
 Bring your own paper targets.